peytoncordero/DRI25/command-line.md

 As the command line is a way to interact with a computer, think of how you interact with computers in your everyday life.
 For example, consider the number of hours you interact with computers per day, the reasons or goals for interacting with them, and the number of computers you might interact with within a day.
 Now, think of factors that can affect how people interact with computers and the consequences.
 Consider how gender, disability, or other socioeconomic factors you might want to consider can affect the interaction.
 For example, some studies demonstrate there is a gender digital divide in the reasons to interact with computers.

-# Hands-on the command line!
+# Hands-on!

+Now we start to interact with the computer via the command line!
 Every command we learn in the next pages will require you to practice it.
 For this, we included an emulator of the command line on DHRIFT.

 To access the emulator, check the top-right side of the screen (or the top if you are using a small device).
 There is a rectangle with the text "Open Code Editor".
 When you click on it, the emulator will be displayed as part of the same windows where you are reading this text in your navigator.